 EHN Canada’s Trauma and Psychological Injury Program (TPIP) has moved from Bellwood in Toronto to its own separate, dedicated building at Edgewood Treatment Centre!

-The Trauma and Psychological Injury Program (TPIP) is a six-week residential treatment program specifically designed for members of the Canadian Armed Forces, Veterans Affairs, the RCMP, and first responders who need treatment for post-traumatic stress disorder (PTSD) and operational stress injuries (OSI).
+The Trauma and Psychological Injury Program (TPIP) is a seven-week residential treatment program specifically designed for members of the Canadian Armed Forces, Veterans Affairs, the RCMP, and first responders who need treatment for post-traumatic stress disorder (PTSD) and operational stress injuries (OSI).

 Separate, Dedicated Building and Small-Group Format

 Housing the program in its own separate building provides the following benefits:

 - Providing a safe space, away from a more diverse and often overwhelming addictions community, helps patients ground themselves and focus on their treatment.

 - A separate, self-contained building helps to quickly develop a cohesive community built on common experience and understanding.
 Patients feel easily understood and bond quickly.

 - A separate therapeutic community, exclusively dedicated to the needs of military and first responders, allows patients to be more trusting, emotionally vulnerable, and open, without fear of judgment.
 They can stay calm, relax, self-regulate, and sleep better.

 - A separate building provides a safe haven for patients when they are triggered or dysregulated, and serves as a perfect place for structured imaginal and in vivo exposure therapy.